myles/2016-10-11-ansible/1-getting-started/presentation.md

 ```

 ^ Also because the uses have such bad passwords we are going to disable login by password in the sshd config file.
-Here we are using hte `lineinfile` module to find the option `PasswordAuthentication` and making sure it reads `PasswordAuthentication no`.
+Here we are using the `lineinfile` module to find the option `PasswordAuthentication` and making sure it reads `PasswordAuthentication no`.
 The second last directive here is the notifying the handler to restart ssh.

 ---